olauncher/olauncher.github.io/manual/03-gamever.md

 It is best practice to run different versions of the game in different directories, so configuration files, mod directories, and worlds do not conflict.
 In some versions, if you open a world from another version, the world becomes corrupted.

 ## Change a profile's version
-Before you begin these steps, it is recommended that you [back up](06-installmg#back-up-your-worlds) first.
+Before you begin these steps, it is recommended that you [back up your worlds](06-installmg#back-up-your-worlds).

 1. Choose a profile to edit and click **Edit Profile** (see [Figure 1](#fig01)).
 These options can be found in the lower right corner.